akheelnazim/ubex_quiz/README.md

 ### Caching

 Caching can be applied to improve performance.
-Caching the results of database queries, especially for frequently accessed or relatively static data, can significantly reduce the load on the database, in this case, the shipping data for last 7 days.
+Caching the results of database queries, especially for frequently accessed or relatively static data, can significantly reduce the load on the database, in this case, the shipping data for the last 7 days.
 Common caching mechanisms include in-memory caching or external caching solutions like Redis.